The Karen people

-It is not clear where the Karen come from.
-Tibet and the Gobi desert are considered possible homelands.
-What is clear is that they have been living in Burma for many centuries.
+It is not entirely clear where the Karen come from but people believe they originally come from Tibet and the Gobi desert.
+They moved to Burma centuries ago.
 In the 18th century they started migrating into Thailand.
-They live in fifteen provinces in Thailand.
-These are all along the Burmese-Thai border from Chiang Rai, Chiang Mai, Mae Hong Son down to Tak, Kanchanaburi and further south to the Isthmus of Kra.
+They live in fifteen provinces in Thailand, along the Burmese-Thai border, from Chiang Rai, Chiang Mai, Mae Hong Son down to Tak, Kanchanaburi and further south to the Isthmus of Kra.

-Green Trails organizes tours to Karen communities in different areas.
-There are villages in the Doi Wawee area, south of Chiang Rai, as well.
-In Thailand, the this ethnic minority is divided into four major sub-groups: the Sgaw who call themselves and other related subgroups Pga-gan Yaw.
-Then there are the Pwo or Plong: the Pa-O or Taungthu who are also known as Black Karen and the Bwe or Kayah or Red Karen.
+Green Trails organizes tours to communities in different areas: Mae Wang, Doi Inthanon, Mae Hong Son and Chiang Dao.
+In Thailand, this ethnic minority has four major sub-groups: the Sgaw who call themselves and other related subgroups Pga-gan Yaw.
+Then there are the Pwo or Plong: the Pa’O or Taungthu who are also known as Black Karen and the Bwe or Kayah or Red Karen.

-They are the only ethnic minority who keep elephants.
-Their languages are members of the Tibeto-Burman group of the Sino-Tibetan language family.
-They consist of three mutually unintelligible branches: Sgaw, Pwo, and Pa’o.
+They are the only ethnic minority in Thailand, who keep elephants.
+Their languages belong to the Tibeto-Burman group of the Sino-Tibetan language family.
+They consist of three mutually unintelligible branches: Sgaw, Pwo, and Pa’O.